Thinking of starting a career in the trucking industry?

 CRST International is another well-known and reputable trucking company that offers job opportunities to both seasoned and rookie drivers.

 In fact, CRST has its own trucking schools where students can earn their CDL license.

 CRST says it offers job security and stability to its drivers.
 The company’s teams average more miles than any other trucking company in the industry, and they’ve never had a layoff.

 Unlike Walmart, CRST offers opportunities for first-time drivers and competitive pay.
-In addition to industry-leading pay, drivers will also receive:
+Although they are not close to the top in industry pay, drivers will also receive:

 - $100 towards your Hazmat application

 - Upfront pay for orientation, a drug screening and a physical

 - Up to a $500 bonus when you refer a driver and CRST hires him or her